efeefe/is/pages/02.stuff/open-for-all/item.md

 Now back to the two events in New York.
 They were organised around the concept of “OSPO”, an acronym that to be honest I hadn't paid attention to until being invited, some months ago.
 OSPO means “open source program offices”.
 In a very brief description, they are departments specialised in promoting a transition towards open source.
 They focus chiefly on software, but may potentially expand to other topics, as I'll explore below.
 The events were particularly focused on promoting the implementation of OSPOs in government and international agencies, and some examples were described of OSPOs in corporations and universities.

 The first event I attended, “[OSPOS For Good](https://www.un.org/techenvoy/content/ospos-good-2024)”, happened at the United Nations Headquarters.
 Germany and Kenya were its host countries.
 The second one, organised by the Linux Foundation, was called “[What's Next for Open Source?](https://events.linuxfoundation.org/whatsnext4oss/)”, and happened at the Microsoft Office in Times Square.
-Both events were structured under the [Chatham House Rule](https://www.chathamhouse.org/about-us/chatham-house-rule), which allows participants to later share the topics and contents discussed, but forbids attribution of individual authorship.
+The conversations followed the [Chatham House Rule](https://www.chathamhouse.org/about-us/chatham-house-rule), which allows participants to later share the topics and contents discussed, but forbids attribution of individual authorship.
 For this reason, I'll focus this text more on my personal impressions and observations and won't quote any speaker.

 ### OSPOS for Good